HSF/tools/project_template/README.md

     make -j<number of cores on your machine>
     make install

-Pleae note that this project depends on an existing installation of gtest.
-It may be necessary to include its location into _CMAKE_PREFIX_PATH_.
-For further details please have a look at http://www.cmake.org/cmake-tutorial/ .

 ## Building the documentation

 The documentation of the project is based on doxygen.
+If you would like to build it, you have to configure the package with

+    cmake -DHSFTEMPLATE_documentation -DCMAKE_INSTALL_PREFIX=<installdir>  <path to sources>
 Invoking

     make doc
     make install

-installs the documentation into installdir/doxygen.
+installs the documentation into installdir/share/doc/.

 ## Creating a package with CPack